Paris in January 2023 – Quick Guide by a Local

 Musée des Arts Forains Paris

-The Musée des Arts Forains becomes the theatre of a wonderful array of festive shows and performances during the Christmas holidays.
+The Musée des Arts Forains becomes the theatre of a beautiful array of festive shows and performances during the Christmas holidays.

-This year, the Festival of Wonders will finish on 2 January 2023 so hurry up!
+The Festival of Wonders will finish this year on 7 January 2024, so hurry up!

 TRAVERSÉE DE PARIS EN ANCIENNES